 As a whole-school policy, students are given a 30-minute detention on any day that they arrive in school late.
 This policy includes the Sixth Form.
-Late detentions are held from 3-3.30pm.
-If a Sixth Form student has a Period 7 lesson, the detention will be passed on to the following day.
+Late detentions are held at an appropriate time agreed with Mr Eassom and Ms Jordan.
 If a student does not attend the late detention, they will be given a 60-minute detention the following day.